 Most of us assume that using a moisturizer is only important in the summer.
 But this isn’t the case.
 We should use it all year round, whether we are indoors all day or not.
-Instead, we need to apply an ultra-moisturizing moisturizer or a vitamin c gel moisturizer on our face, hands, and feet to keep the skin hydrated, nourished, soft, healed, and healthy.
+Instead, we need to apply an ultra-facial cream or a vitamin c gel moisturizer on our face, hands, and feet to keep the skin hydrated, nourished, soft, healed, and healthy.

 Also, don’t forget that we are washing our hands even more often because of the pandemic, so it works wonders if you always use a moisturizer for your hands afterward.

 This is one of the steps we shouldn’t forget in our skincare routine.
 It’s a good idea to replace our current body wash with a moisturizing cleanser in the winter, especially if your usual choice contains drying ingredients like glycolic or salicylic acid.
 Therefore, before toning and moisturizing, we should cleanse our skin to prevent further drying.

 I know we mentioned this in the summer essentials post, but dear friend, we are using it even during the gray winter days!